XenyxNZ/Arma-3-Performance-Guide/Guide.md

 ### Why it's not great

-Arma 3 is built on Bohemia's Real Virtuality engine which is heavily constrained by the CPU and RAM.
-Contrary to popular belief, the game does actually utilize multithreading, and has since release - however the system for it causes severe performance bottlenecks in some critical areas.
-This is why even the most modern, high-end systems can still struggle to run Arma 3 at high frame rates.
+Arma 3 is built on Bohemia's Real Virtuality engine, which is heavily constrained by the CPU and RAM.
+Contrary to popular belief, the game does actually utilize multithreading, and has since release - however this system can still cause severe performance bottlenecks in critical aspects due to its design.
+This is why even the most modern, high-end systems sometimes struggle to run Arma 3 at high frame rates 10+ years after its release.

 ### How it can be better